DrGeo

-GNU Dr. Geo is interactive geometry software that allows its users to design & manipulate interactive geometric sketches.
+GNU Dr. Geo is an interactive geometry software that allows its users to design & manipulate interactive geometric sketches, including dynamic models of Physics.
 It is free software (source code, translations, icons and installer are released under GNU GPL license), created by Hilaire Fernandes, it is part of the GNU project.

 It runs over a Morphic graphic system (which means that it runs on Linux, Mac OS, Windows, Android).
-Current version of Dr. Geo is also called Dr. Geo II.
-Historically Dr. Geo was developed in C++ and Dr. Geo II is a complete rewrite using Pharo that happened in 2005.
-This article refers to the most recent version.
+Dr. Geo was initially developed in C++ with Scheme scripting, then in various versions of Smalltalk with Squeak, Etoys_(programming_language) for One Laptop per Child Pharo then Cuis-Smalltalk.

 Objects

-Dr. Geo manipulates different kinds of objects such as points, lines, circles, block of code.
+Dr. Geo manipulates different kinds of objects such as points, lines, circles, vector, values, geometric transformations, scripts.

 Points

 Dr. Geo has several kinds of points: a free point, which can be moved with the mouse (but may be attached to a curve) and a point given by its coordinates.

 Points can also be created as the intersection of 2 curves or as the midpoint of a segment.